gavmere/LeagueOfLegendsAnalysis/README.md

 **Feature(s):**numFirsts

 **Why:** We created this feature by summing up each of the "first" columns row wise.
-This should result in a better indicator of how many "firsts" a team gotten in total while also reducing dimensionality.
+This should result in a better indicator of how many "firsts" a team gotten.
+We want to show that each of the "Firsts" are equally as important as the other.

-**The ones we changed**
+#### **The ones we changed**

 **Feature(s):**Dragons, Heralds, Barons